Skip to Primary Content

 Is there a veterinarian on staff all night?

-Yes.
-We have a veterinarian and a team of veterinary nurses on staff 24 hours a day, 7 days a week, 365 days a year!
-We do not close for holidays.
+Yes, we have a veterinarian and a team of highly skilled veterinary nurses on-site 24 hours a day, 7 days a week, 365 days a year, including holidays.

 How long can I expect to wait?